Onibex Databricks JDBC Connector for Confluent Cloud

 connection.ConnSchema

-The name of the outline within the catalogue.
+The name of the schema

 Transaction